rbaumgarten/xlt-testsuite-documentation/README.md

 The test suite is a handy reference for everybody interested in test automation:

-- Introduction
+Introduction:

 - demonstrate test automation and structure
 - use it as entry point with fast learning curve

-- Existing Projects
+Existing Projects:

 - serve as collection of examples and show cases
 - reuse best practises for QA of other projects

-- New Projects
+New Projects:

 - utilize for initial test automation of new shop projects based on SiteGenesis

 ## Feature Backlog